 Email: Jaana Kahu

-Caritas Caritas Aotearoa New Zealand is the New Zealand Catholic Bishops’ agency for justice, peace and development.
-In New Zealand they work with tangata whenua through their Tangata Whenua programme and the Parihaka resource.
+Caritas Aotearoa New Zealand is the New Zealand Catholic Bishops’ agency for justice, peace and development.
+Please visit their website for current programmes and information.

-LifeTeen youth ministry is based at St Patrick’s Kilbirnie, Wellington with Sunday Mass at 5.30pm.
+LifeTeen youth ministry is based at St Anne’s church, Newtown with Sunday Mass at 5.00pm.
 See Facebook.

 Young Catholic Leader (YCL)

 The camp for YCL is held in December each year for Y12 students to prepare them for school leadership roles in Y13.
-The camp is organised by the Family and Young Church Ministries Vicariate.
+The camp is organised by the Family and Young Church Ministries Vicariate of the Archdiocese.

-Young Vinnies groups operate in all Catholic Colleges.
-They are modelled on the teachings of St Vincent De Paul.
+Young Vinnies have groups within Catholic Colleges.
+Students and supporters model their activities on the teachings of St Vincent De Paul.
 Please contact colleges for more information.